Academy Tuition & Fees

 This chart shows the proportion of total salary/benefit spending per student between teachers and non-teachers.
 Rundle spends a greater proportion of total salaries and benefits per student on teacher staffing in order to maintain small class sizes.

-Financial assistance is currently available to families with children presently enrolled in a Rundle program.
-For full details please refer to our financial assistance information.
+Financial assistance is currently available to families with children presently enrolled in a Rundle program as well as new students applying for Grade 7.
+For full details, please refer to our financial assistance information.